-This plan is called the North Penrith Development Control Plan 2010 (DCP).
-It has been prepared pursuant to the provisions of Section 74C of the Environmental Planning and Assessment Act 1979 (the Act).
+This plan document is called the North Penrith Development Control PlanDesign Guidelines 20110 (DCP).
+It has been prepared pursuant to the provisions of Section 74C of the Environmental Planning and Assessmen Act 1979 (the Act) and supplements the North Penrith Concept Plan approval issued by the Minister for Planning and Infrastructure pursuant to Section 75O(1) of the Environmental Planning and Assessment Act.
+1979 (the Act) on 9 November 2011